 “Mohnish developed this rule to deal with the psychological forces: if be buys a stock and it goes down, he won’t allow himself to sell it for two years…it acts as a circuit breaker, a way to slow me down and improve my odds of making rational decisions.
 Even more important, it forces me to be more careful before buying a stock since I know that I’ll have to live with my mistakes for atleast two years.”

 The underlying principle on which the rule is based is sound – so every purchase is carefully considered.
 However, the reason this rule would not work for me at all is, I’ve noticed I have a different problem.
 That of holding on to stocks precisely because they have gone down.
 This comes from the part of the brain that is averse to losses and wants to atleast recover the buying price before selling, irrespective of whether the company’s fundamentals suggest it.
 This has been a big enough problem that it figures at #2 on my list of my three biggest investment mistakes.
-My approach has largely been to be willing to cut losses once I know I’ve been wrong than to let it simmer in my
+My approach has largely been to be willing to cut losses once I know I’ve been wrong than to let it simmer in the portfolio, accumulating opportunity cost.

 8. Don’t talk about your current investments

 “Once we’ve made a public statement, it’s psychologically difficult to back away from what you’ve said, even if we’ve come to regret that opinion.”

 He goes on to explain the principle from Robert Cialdini’s “Influence: Science and Practice” as the “commitment and consistency principle” where we find it difficult to change our position once we’ve publicly expressed an opinion even if we have enough reason to.